SharePoint/sp-dev-docs/docs/sp-add-ins/use-the-client-chrome-control-in-sharepoint-add-ins.md

 - Visual Studio 2015
 - A SharePoint development environment (add-in isolation required for on-premises scenarios)

-For guidance about how to set up a development environment that fits your needs, see [Get started creating provider-hosted SharePoint Add-ins](get-started-creating-provider-hosted-sharepoint-add-ins.md)..
+For guidance about how to set up a development environment that fits your needs, see [Two types of SharePoint Add-ins: SharePoint-hosted and provider-hosted](sharepoint-add-ins.md#two-types-of-sharepoint-add-ins-sharepoint-hosted-and-provider-hosted).

 ### Core concepts to know before using the chrome control